zloirock/core-js/docs/2023-02-14-so-whats-next.md

 ### Some words about war

-**Open-source should be out of politics.**
+**Open-source should be out of politics, but here is a bit of politics from my view.**

 I don't want to choose between two kinds of evil.
-I will not comment on this in more detail, since there are people close to me on both sides of the border who may suffer because of this.
+I will not comment on this in more detail, since Ukraine deserve all this terror and Russia was provoked.

 Let me remind you what I wrote about above - I returned to Russia because it was a place where it was possible to have a decent standard of living for relatively small money and concentrate on FOSS instead of making money.
 Now I cannot leave Russia, because after the accident I have outstanding lawsuits in the amount of tens of thousands of dollars and I am forbidden to leave the country until they are paid off.